jehuty0shift/docs/pages/platform/logs-data-platform/tokens_logs_data_platform/guide.fr-fr.md

 ![token generation](images/token_generation.png){.thumbnail}

-Once the token is created, you can use its value and remove it:
+Once the token is created, you can use its value or remove it:

 ![token generated](images/token_generated.png){.thumbnail}